joe-cheung-cae/point3d-interp/docs/API_Reference.md

 ### MagneticFieldData

 Contains magnetic field data and its spatial derivatives at a point.
-The derivatives are computed using tricubic Hermite interpolation.
+For regular grid data, derivatives are computed using tricubic Hermite interpolation.
+For unstructured data using IDW interpolation, derivatives are set to zero.

 ```cpp
 struct MagneticFieldData {